-The cost to operate the Weeroona Island Water Supply is beyond the Council's ability to absorb in general revenue and it would not be equitable to all ratepayers for it to do so.
+The cost to operate the Weeroona Island Water Supply is beyond Council's ability to absorb in general revenue and it would not be equitable to all ratepayers for it to do so.

-Pursuant to Section 155 of the Act, the Council will recover the cost of operating and maintaining this service through the imposition of an annual service charge and a supply charge each financial year.
-The Council has determined to apply a 3.5% increase in the supply charge and water tariff.
-The annual supply charge of \$300 per property will be levied on each assessment of rateable and non-rateable land within the township of Weeroona Island to which the Council makes available the Weeroona Island Water Supply.
-A general tariff of \$3.00 per kilolitre of water will be applied.
+Pursuant to Section 155 of the Act, Council will recover the cost of operating and maintaining this service through the imposition of an annual service charge and a supply charge each financial year.
+Council has determined to apply a 3.5% increase in the supply charge and water tariff.

+The annual supply charge of \$300 (GST not applicable) per property will be levied on each assessment of rateable and non-rateable land within the township of Weeroona Island to which Council makes available the Weeroona Island Water Supply.

+A general tariff of \$3.00 per kilolitre of water will be applied which is consistent with charges as applied to Council by SA Water.